immcantation/immcantation/docs/intro.rst

 Download & Installation
 -------------------------------------------------------------------------------------------

-Installation for both the python and R packages is performed in the usual manner.
+Installation for both the Python and R packages is performed in the usual manner.

 To install pRESTO and Change-O from PyPI::